-If you’ve been charged with a violent crime, you need a Bentonville criminal defense lawyer who has the knowledge and experience to defend you.
-Violent crime convictions can be devastating and can result in court costs, fines, and long-term incarceration.
-I am a dedicated criminal defense attorney in Bentonville and was formerly a Deputy Prosecuting attorney.
+If you’ve been charged with a violent crime, you need a Bentonville criminal defense lawyer with the knowledge and experience to defend you.
+Violent crime convictions can be devastating and result in court costs, fines, and long-term incarceration.
+I am a dedicated criminal defense attorney in Bentonville and was formerly a deputy prosecutor.

 What Is Considered a Violent Crime?

-With a background in both prosecuting and defending, I know how the court system works, and how violent crimes cases are prosecuted in Arkansas.
+With a background in both prosecuting and defending, I know how the court system works and how violent crime cases are prosecuted in Arkansas.

 Situations That May Result in a Violent Crime Charge Include:

 I am committed to helping my Northwest Arkansas clients understand the charges brought against them and providing them with the highest standards of defense possible.

 Are you facing violent crime charges in Arkansas?
 Call Cody W. Dowden, Attorney at Law, today at (479) 777-0640 or contact us online to schedule a meeting with our violent crime lawyer in Bentonville!